 Christmas is a time for giving so each Christmas we ask our members to bring a pre-selected and pre-wrapped gift for a woman and her children who have had to seek emergency accommodation support during the holiday period for safety.

-In 2018 over 240 amazing gifts were delivered to Laurel House for and given directly to the emergency accommodation safe houses which they work with across the region.
+In 2019 hundreds of amazing gifts were delivered to Laurel House for and given directly to the emergency accommodation safe houses which they work with across the region.

 The current SCBWN bursary program is delivered in collaboration with Network sponsor, University of the Sunshine Coast.
 In joint consultation finalists are assessed by representatives from both the University and the Network.
 There are four bursaries available annually at $500-00 each.
 The chosen recipients are presented with their bursary at the Network Christmas breakfast event each year.